Coughlin Campanile, the face of South Dakota State University, is a chimes tower that stands 165 feet tall.

-The campanile was a gift from 1909 electrical engineering graduate Charles Coughlin, who was the president of the Briggs and Stratton Company from 1935 to 1972.
+The Campanile was a gift from 1909 electrical engineering graduate Charles Coughlin, who was the president of the Briggs and Stratton Company from 1935 to 1972.
+Coughlin was born in Carthage, SD on Nov.
+10, 1885.
 The tower of Indiana white limestone, red brick and concrete received a $600,000 full restoration during the 2001 construction season.
 A speaker replaced the chimes in July 1995.
 The Campanile was added to the National Register of Historic Places in 1987.
 A keyboard is located in Lincoln Hall to play the chimes located at the top of the structure.

-To visit the campanile and climb its 180 steps, check out a key at the Alumni Association office or the University Police Department.
+To visit the campanile and climb its 180 steps, check out a key at the Alumni Center or the University Police Department.

 Physical Address:940 Medary Ave.